LedgerHQ/ledger-live-desktop/TERMS.md

 **Tax.** Transactions in Crypto Assets, or more generally Crypto Assets events, including but not limited to exchanges, air-drops, forks, and gains arising from staking, may be considered tax events according to the legislations under which you are subject to taxation.
 These rules may be unclear or subject to change, and you are therefore encouraged to consult your own tax or accounting adviser before doing Crypto Assets events.

 **Technology**.
-Users understand that some of the technology supported or made available through the Services are new, untested and outside of Ledger&#39;s control.
+Users understand that some of the technology supported or made available through the Services are new, untested and outside of Ledger's control.
 Advances in cryptography, or other technical advances such as the development of quantum computers, could present risks to blockchain networks which could result in the theft or loss of Crypto Assets.
-Other adverse changes in market forces or in the technology, broadly construed, may prevent or compromise Ledger&#39;s performance under these Terms.
+Other adverse changes in market forces or in the technology, broadly construed, may prevent or compromise Ledger's performance under these Terms.

 **Cybersecurity**.
-Hackers or other groups or organizations may attempt to interfere with Ledger&#39;s products and information systems in several ways, including without limitation denial of service attacks, side-channel attacks, spoofing, smurfing, malware attacks, or consensus-based attacks.
+Hackers or other groups or organizations may attempt to interfere with Ledger's products and information systems in several ways, including without limitation denial of service attacks, side-channel attacks, spoofing, smurfing, malware attacks, or consensus-based attacks.

 There may be additional risks that we have not foreseen or identified in these Terms.
 Before you use our Services, you are strongly encouraged to carefully assess whether your financial situation and risk tolerance is compatible with such use.